 The fee is $40 for new and $30 for renewal.
+Two passport size photos are needed at the time of application.
 The maximum time period is 30 days, and permits can be renewed for an additional 30 days upon re-application.

 A plastic-encased badge with the solicitor’s photograph, issued by the City, must be worn during solicitation.
 If the solicitor is not wearing a badge, you should immediately call the Police non-emergency number, 847.234.2601.

 If you don’t want solicitors visiting your home, click here and print out an official City-issued NO SOLICITING sign to post at the entry of your home.
 Solicitors who ignore such signs are trespassing.
 If they refuse to leave your home when you have a sign posted, call the Police Department immediately at 847.234.2601.
 If an emergency exists, call 911.